kmsanjana/Spotify-Music-Analytics/README.md

-## Beats and Bytes: A Statistical Symphony of Spotify’s best tracks
+## BEATS AND BYTES: A STATISTICAL SYMPHONY OF SPOTIFY'S BEST TRACKS

 This project delves into the top-ranking songs on Spotify, exploring the intricate dynamics behind global and regional music trends.
 Using data on track features like danceability, energy, tempo, and